wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

             hosts: ['<elasticsearch_ip_node1>:9200','<elasticsearch_ip_node2>:9200','<elasticsearch_ip_node3>:9200']
             loadbalance: true

-      5.5.
+      Also, if you changed the node names in step 4.1, you need to review the certificates paths, the parameters: ``output.elasticsearch.ssl.certificate`` and ``output.elasticsearch.ssl.key``.

+      9.5.
 Enable and start the Filebeat service:

         * For Systemd: